microsoft/FluidFramework/docs/content/docs/faq.md

 ### Can Fluid Framework be used in a situation without access to the internet?

 There are two angles to this question.
 One is whether the client must be connected to the internet.
-The other is whether an organization could run the Fluid server on site to support an intranet.
+The other is whether an organization could run the Fluid service on site to support an intranet.

-Clients do have to be connected to the Fluid server.
+Clients do have to be connected to the Fluid service.
 Fluid can tolerate brief network outages and continue operating but eventually the promise of being able to merge local changes weakens.
 We are investigating ways to improve this using other merging techniques designed to reason over large deltas but no final solution is in place today.

-In principle there is nothing preventing an organization from hosting a Fluid server on an intranet.
+In principle there is nothing preventing an organization from hosting a Fluid service on an intranet.
 However, Microsoft has no plans to support that scenario directly.

 ### Is the Fluid reference server implementation production ready?

 No. Routerlicious on it's own is not production ready.
 Using it would require more thought about storage, scale, security, and other typical considerations when building out a service on the internet.
 It is our expectation that most Fluid developers will be able to leverage existing Fluid services that will emerge as we approach version 1.0.

 ### How are Fluid solutions deployed?

 Fluid solutions are, at the end of the day, simple JavaScript.
 At Microsoft Fluid solutions are deployed to CDNs like any other static resource.
 Because Fluid is very client-centric, deployment is very simple.

 ## Conflicts and History